Few health conditions are more amenable to natural methods to support structure and function than fatty liver.

 There are omega-6’s, which your body must also obtain from diet, and which become pro-inflammatory hormones.

 Most of us don’t get enough of the omega-3’s, such as DHA, and we get too much of the omega-6’s, which are found in cooking oils.
 Excess omega-6 fatty acids also accelerate damage from fatty liver disease.

 Furthermore, the problematic omega-6 essential fatty acids are abundant in soybean oil, corn oil, and fish oil.
 Clinical studies with NASH patients confirm that a diet with too many omega-6’s and not enough omega-3’s accelerates the deposit of fats in the liver.

-This means that people who want to reverse fatty liver disease not only need to avoid cooking oils and the various packaged baked goods that are loaded with them, but they also need to get their omega-3’s from vegan sources.
+This means that people who want to reverse fatty liver disease not only need to avoid cooking oils and the various packaged baked goods that are loaded with them.

 Don’t Just Eat Right, Eat Less